fabiang95/Pyspark-Paycheck-Protection-Program/README.md

 # Dataset
 The dataset name is public_150k_plus_230930.csv
+You may download it from this link: https://data.sba.gov/dataset/ppp-foia

 As the objective is for future predictions, it is important to consider columns that are available at at the point of borrowing.